Take on this DIY spring cleaning challenge and have a spick and span home in no time!

 Want another cleaning challenge?
 Press play on this power hour challenge from A Girl Named Hunter:

-A cleaning challenge is one way to push yourself to really do a deep clean with your house.
+A 30 day declutter challenge is one way to push yourself to really do a deep clean with your house.
 This particular one may take you 30 days to finish, but what’s a month, compared to a whole year of a much cleaner and more organized home?